 - Protects wildlife, birds and plant life throughout the conservation area, including tortoises and pollinators.

-- Monitors and repairs trails 60 miles of trails, especially after damaging rain and wind.
+- Monitors and repairs 30 miles of trails, especially after damaging rain and wind.

 - Supports Clark County schools, the Las Vegas Police Department and underprivileged youth to experience Red Rock Canyon.